freethemanatee/freemanatee-client/README.md

 Credits
 -------------------------------

 * Opfern by Kami
 * Kami Blue by Bella/HyperSkrub
 * Hephaestus By blockparole
+* A2H for being cool

 Changelog
 -------------------------------
-* Added MultiPlace option (non-functional)
+* Changed the version because i forgot
+* Autobedbomb
+* Changed some ca stuff
+* AutoTrapAir
-* Created .gitignore
+* Fixing bugs
-* Removed AntiSuicide do to redundancy
-* Updated README and CREDITS
+* Got rid of kotlin